Lawrenceville Pedestrian Accident Attorney

 In addition, pedestrians cannot walk on the side of the road or on the shoulder while intoxicated.
 People on foot must use sidewalks when available.
 If not, they can walk on the side of the road or shoulder as far away from traffic as possible.

 Motorists also have legal obligations to pedestrians.
 Georgia drivers must yield the right of way to pedestrians within marked crosswalks or at intersections without crosswalks.
 Drivers must also exercise caution to avoid hitting pedestrians at all times, even when they are not within a crosswalk or intersection.
+When a driver violates these duties and injures a pedestrian, the driver may be held liable for damages through a personal injury claim.

 How Is Liability Established in a Pedestrian Accident Case?

-In a pedestrian accident case, liability refers to whoever is legally responsible for the accident and the harm it causes.
 Proving liability is essential to secure compensation.
 The following evidence can help substantiate your claim:

 • Video footage of the collision from helmet cams, dash cams, or traffic cameras